jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

     python3-distutils
     texinfo

-For **18.04** you also need to install the **python 2.7** package

-    python2.7

-And then create some links for it in `/usr/bin`

-    sudo ln -sf /usr/bin/python2.7 /usr/bin/python2

 For all versions of Ubuntu, you should change the default Ubuntu shell from **dash** to **bash** by running this command from a shell

     sudo dpkg-reconfigure dash